 Pop of Color

 This pastel root fade is major—but we can't take our eyes off the sultry volume achieved here by adding layers.
-"Removing hair to create layers creates less density, so finding the appropriate balance for your hair type is important," Johnson says.
+"Removing hair to create layers creates less density, so finding the appropriate balance for your hair type is important," Johnston says.
 "Sometimes it's more about styling to create fullness."
 (And you can rock the extra-full look even after you leave the salon chair by picking a great hairspray.)